 - It works with each student around a custom-developed learning plan around what each student knows and how each student learns best

-Personalized learning contributes to a student’s self-advocacy and their ability to speak up about what interests them.
+Personalized learning contributes to students’ self-advocacy and their ability to speak up about what interests them.
 It prioritizes learning using technology, often at their own pace, but does not replace intervention programs.

-This is great news for STEAM, as STEAM has the ability to be completely molded to a personalized experience by lesson or project.
 Because STEAM learning incorporates so many curricular areas within its wheelhouse, educators have the ability to present students with options for projects and lessons.
-And with a plethora of lessons, educational technology tools and curriculum available for educators to pick from to challenge students and align to their learning plans, students can almost always find a way to align their interests to something within STEAM education.
+And with a plethora of lessons, educational technology tools, and curricula available for educators to pick from to challenge students and align to their learning plans, students can almost always find a way to align their interests to something within STEAM education.